zv/dotfilez/README.md

-# Dotfiles for travelers with no specific destination or time of arrival.
+# .files for those with no specific destination or time of arrival.

 If you'd like to install them
 ```